Nduat1/requirement-analysis/README.md

   - Usability: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
   - Reliability: The system should have an uptime of 99.9% and recover quickly from any failures.

 ## Use Case Diagrams.
 Use Case Diagrams are visual representations showing how users (actors) interact with a system to achieve specific tasks (use cases).
 These diagrams help capture system functionalities and user expectations, aiding communication between stakeholders and developers.
 - Benefits:
   - Clarifies functional requirements.
   - Helps in identifying system boundaries and actors.
   - Facilitates early validation with stakeholders.

+## Acceptance Criteria.
+Acceptance Criteria are pre-defined conditions that a software feature must meet to be accepted by the stakeholders.
+They ensure that the development output aligns with the business expectations and requirements.

+### Benefits of Acceptance Criteria:
+  - Ensure all parties have a clear understanding of feature requirements.
+  - Provide a basis for testing and validation.
+  - Help in maintaining quality and meeting user expectations.

+### Acceptance criteria example for a checkout feature:
+  - Users must be able to review booking details (property, dates, price).
+  - The system must validate the availability of selected dates before processing payment.
+  - Users must provide payment details via a secure form.
+  - Upon successful payment, a confirmation message and email are sent.
+  - System updates booking status and logs the transaction.
+  - Process must complete within 2 minutes for up to 1000 concurrent users.